Pituitary Adenoma Newport Beach & Orange County, CA

 - Loss of visual acuity (blurry vision)

-- Colors not perceived as bright as usual
+- Colors are not perceived as bright as usual

 - Loss of pituitary function